dienmaythinhgia/cloudflare-ddns-multiaccounts/README.md

 ## System requirements
--PHP 5.4 and higher
+- PHP 5.4 and higher
--PHP libraries: cURL, php-mod-tokenizer (PHP7 - php7-mod-tokenizer, PHP5 - php5-mod-tokenizer)
+- PHP libraries: cURL, php-mod-tokenizer (PHP7 - php7-mod-tokenizer, PHP5 - php5-mod-tokenizer)
--DNS lookup (dig) utility, if the method of obtaining IP is chosen - "dig"
+- DNS lookup (dig) utility, if the method of obtaining IP is chosen - "dig"

-If you find any bugs or flaws, then leave your applications in the [Issues](https://github.com/prog-it/cloudflare-ddns-multiaccounts/issues)section
+If you find any bugs or flaws, then leave your applications in the [**Issues**](https://github.com/prog-it/cloudflare-ddns-multiaccounts/issues)section

 The history of changes can be found [here](https://github.com/prog-it/cloudflare-ddns-multiaccounts/releases).
 The current version of the DDNS client is in the file: ``README.md``